yossi2le/mbed-os/docs/design-documents/features/storage/TDBStore/TDBStore_design.md

 - If not found, return "not found" error
 - Read header and calculate CRC on it
 - Update CRC with key (if offset is 0)
 - Read data into user buffer, starting offset.
-Size is minimum of buffer size and remainder of data
+Actual size is minimum of buffer size and remainder of data
 - If offset is 0
 	- Update CRC with buffer
 	- Compare calculate CRC with header CRC.
 Return "data corrupt" error if different.